Please Welcome Our New Director

+Another way we meet the need is our transitional housing.
 We now have four homes that serve as transitional housing to families in need.
 These living facilities are for homeless families with children.
-The residents may only live in the facilities for 6-12 months at the maximum.
-Once they find employment, they must start to save money for when they move out.
+The residents may live in the facilities for up to12 months.
+Once they find employment, we encourage them to start saving money for when they move out.

-Spiritual guidance will be provided to all residents.
-They will be taught skills such as how to find a job, keep a job, care for themselves, and maintain a healthy lifestyle.
+We aim to help our transition housing residents with life skills such as how to find a job, keep a job, care for themselves, and maintain a healthy lifestyle.
 There will be onsite staff to ensure the residents’ well-being.
 The community will be gated and guests must be added to the approved visitor’s list 48 hours before the visit.

 In 2018 we helped 34 families and their children through our transitional housing program.